 Return Flights x2

 The Living Expenses information is provided on the basis of the living costs within the area at the time of origination.
 When calculating your Cost of Attendance, you will determine the amount that you want to borrow, however this cannot exceed the total amounts determined by the school.

-When calculating your Cost of Attendance, please be aware that based on Tier 4 Student Visa requirements, you will need to show £1015 per month for the duration of your course.
+When calculating your Cost of Attendance, please be aware that based on the Student Route visa requirements, you will need to show £1015 per month for the duration of your course.